Sean-Stokes25/Rowing-Telemetry-/README.md

 # Rowing-Telemetry-
 My version of an NK speed-coach I guess

-Been working on it for a while just never put it on github
+Been working on it since i completed my nmea parser I just never put this project on github

 Trying to track distance,stroke-rate,speed, and create a graph of rate of acceleration per stroke.